zynksoftware/Zynk-Workflow/_docs/Peoplevox-Connector/Import-Purchase-Orders-to-Peoplevox.md

 _Required_
 The connection to the Peoplevox instance to use.
 See the [Connecting to Peoplevox](connecting-to-peoplevox) if you require more information on how to create/manage connections.

+### Validate Templates
+_Required_
+Optionally valid the template configured in Peoplevox against the Zynk object.
+Any fields that are not set up on the template or that do not match the Zynk object will be logged out as a warning.

 ### Input File
 _Required_
 The name or full path to the file the data to be imported will be read from.
 Defaults to `peoplevox_import_purchase_orders.xml`, which should exist in the working directory of the Workflow.